sowcow/blog/content/posts/visconti.md

 To be honest I had to google about the last scene.
 So I got it delivered with a delay.

+I beleive the director puts multiple evils to the desk at a time.
+So when the viewer expects one they are less sensitive to another happened and it sneaks that way.
+But then one after another there is a pile of it deposited.
+But because that play you didn't expect in the end there to be this much.

 ### Conversation Piece

 I don't have much to say for some reason.
 I guess there are differences so arbitrary that even if they are wast people still have more to share with each other.

+My favorite mini-conversation is about modern pictures.
+In one russian version it is translated in the worst terms.

 ### Death in Venice